jianzhnie/LLamaTuner/README.md

 Can you distinguish ChatGPT from Guanaco?
 Give it a try!
 You can access [the model response Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) comparing ChatGPT and Guanaco 65B on Vicuna prompts.

-## Evaluation
-We include scripts adapted from the FastChat repo to automatically evaluate model generations using GPT-4.
-We include script for comparisons relative to ChatGPT with scores out of 10 as well as "pairwise comparisons" with three class labeling (win, loose, or tie).
-These are found in the `eval` folder.

-To facilitate the replication of our evaluation and future work in this area, we release GPT-4 and human ratings of our systems.
-These are found under `eval/ratings-human` and `eval/ratings-gpt4`.

-More details can be found at `eval/EVAL_README.md`.

 ## Known Issues and Limitations
 Here a list of known issues and bugs.
 If your issue is not reported here, please open a new issue and describe the problem.